scala-steward/gfc-aws-s3/README.md

 ## Copyright and license

-Copyright 2017 Gilt Groupe, HBC Digital
+Copyright 2017 Gilt Groupe, Hudson's Bay Company

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at